For parents of children three to six

 One contact may be all you need to give you the information to ease your mind or point you in the right direction.
 The weekly Parent Information Cafe offered by our Preschool Support Services is there to hear your concerns, answer your questions and provide the information you need.

 Are you looking for good information about parenting kids from three to six years old ?

-Preschool Support Services provides information sessions and workshops, as well as a resource Library, so that you can get the information you need in a way that works for you.
+Preschool Support Services provides information sessions and workshops, so that you can get the information you need in a way that works for you.

 Has your child care centre expressed concern that your child may be showing signs of social or emotional problems?